How You Can Use Data To Help Your Change Strategy Succeed

 Before putting together any plan for organizational change, it’s crucial that you collect data from employees and other key stakeholders.
 Why?
 This information can ensure you achieve your organizational goals.

 Notably, the success rate of positive transformation at businesses is low, according to the Harvard Business Review.
-The publication reports that only about one-quarter of these efforts actually succeed; the rest fail or are abandoned by company leadership.
+The publication reports that only about one-quarter of these efforts actually succeed; the rest of them fail or are abandoned by company leadership.
 Therefore, it’s critical that you do everything you can to ensure your plan is effective.

 To help, here are some winning data strategies you can follow before implementing a change process at your organization:

-1. Enhance your organization’s relationship with data
+1. Enhance your organization’s relationship with data.

 The first step to ensuring you have enough data to effectively improve your company is to implement a sound data strategy.
-Key aspects of such a strategy may include, for example, putting tools and opportunities for employee engagement in place, so that data is constantly being collected.
+Key aspects of such a strategy may include, for example, putting tools and opportunities for employee engagement in place so that data is constantly being collected.

 According to management consulting firm Oliver Wyman, there are many benefits to becoming a data-driven organization that can positively impact your employees as well as your bottom line:

 - Employees are empowered by having access to valuable analytics.

 - Your company can employ metrics and benchmarks for success.